 - Oestrogen plays a vital role in the ovulation in non-pregnant women.
 Apart from the hormonal imbalances or fluctuation in certain hormones, a few factors also cause atypical uterine bleeding.

 The atypical uterine bleeding and fibroids co-exist frequently, though their relationship isn’t defined.
 Included in it say oligomenorrhea in which the bleeding lasts more than intervals and menorrhagia in which bleeding becomes heavier even in normal intervals of periods.
-The menorrhagia is that kind of atypical uterine bleeding that is closely associated with the polyps fibroids and hormonal imbalance.
+Menorrhagia is that kind of atypical uterine bleeding that is closely associated with polyps fibroids and hormonal imbalance.
 Most of the menorrhagia is idiopathic.
 Such menorrhagia cases that do not find a cause are atypical uterine bleeding.
-The treatment option for dysfunctional uterine bleeding associated with these fibroids growth is to remove the fibroids that cause any abnormal bleeding.
+The treatment option for dysfunctional uterine bleeding associated with these fibroid’s growth is to remove the fibroids that cause any abnormal bleeding.

-The dysfunctional uterine bleeding that occurs in a uterus which looks normal structurally and without any hormonal issues can be due to endometriosis.
-Endometriosis is a condition in which endometrial linings of the uterus grows deeper into and around the organs of the pelvic region.
-The tissue that has grown deeper in such a way gets sheds off as in a normal menstrual cycle.
-The bleeding has nowhere to go and accumulates in the peritoneum sometimes. this results in severe abdominal pain, back pain and severe bleeding.
+The dysfunctional uterine bleeding that occurs in a uterus that looks normal structurally and without any hormonal issues can be due to endometriosis.
+Endometriosis is a condition in which endometrial linings of the uterus grow deeper into and around the organs of the pelvic region.
+The tissue that has grown deeper in such a way gets shed off as in a normal menstrual cycle.
+The bleeding has nowhere to go and accumulates in the peritoneum sometimes. this results in severe abdominal pain, back pain, and severe bleeding.
 Heavy and prolonged bleeding happens in endometriosis.

 The endometrial cause for abnormal uterine bleeding has not been completely established but the justifications are not to be ignored.
-The drawback for not being able to explain the relationship between the abnormal uterine bleeding and endometrial disorders is due to the unavailability of an accurate diagnostic test to establish it.
-Anyways the inflammation, swelling, haemorrhage, hemostasis, angiogenesis and hypoxia are responsible for the shredding and bleeding.
+The drawback of not being able to explain the relationship between abnormal uterine bleeding and endometrial disorders is the unavailability of an accurate diagnostic test to establish it.
+Anyways the inflammation, swelling, hemorrhage, hemostasis, angiogenesis, and hypoxia are responsible for the shredding and bleeding.
 The higher the potency of endometrial dysfunction, the higher are the risks of abnormal uterine bleeding.

 Signs of dysfunctional uterine bleeding: